-The obstruction, often referred to as anal gland problems in dogs, means that the liquid inside of the sacs builds up and ultimately can result in infection, and rupture of the sacs themselves.
+The obstruction, often referred to as anal gland problems in dogs, means that the liquid inside of the sacs builds up, resulting in an infection, and then even in rupture of the sacs (13).
 If there's a dog anal gland problem, you may see the following symptoms:

 - Your dog scooting rear end along the floor

-- His persistent licking of the afflicted area
+- A dog's persistent licking of the afflicted area

-- Blood around the dog's anus or on stool
+- Blood around a dog's anus and/or in stool

 Most dogs will make the condition worse by continuously licking the area to ease up the pain and discomfort.
-The most common way to stop is by using either a Elizabethan dog collar, which may not be possible for all dogs, or a dog diaper to cover the area.
+The best way to stop this (and to prevent further anal gland issues) is by using a “cone of shame” or an inflatable collar, which may not be possible for all dogs, or a dog diaper to cover the area.

 The anal sacs blockage can cause your dog severe discomfort and pain, therefore, veterinary treatment should be sought immediately.
-Without treatment, infection and abscesses are likely to occur.
-Smaller breed dogs are more prone to anal gland disease – most notably the Beagle, Chihuahua, Miniature Poodle, Cocker Spaniel and Lhasa Apsos.
+Without treatment, infection and abscesses are likely to occur (14).
+Small breed dogs are more prone to anal gland disease – most notably the Beagle, Chihuahua, Miniature Poodle, Cocker Spaniel and Lhasa Apsos.

-With correct nutrition, weight management and personal hygiene routines, it’s possible to prevent and reverse any negative symptoms caused by anal gland problems in dogs.
-If you’re worried that your pooch may be suffering from this condition, it’s always best to take your dog to the vet for an examination.
+With correct nutrition, weight management and personal hygiene routines, it’s possible to prevent and reverse any negative symptoms caused by dog anal glands problems.
+If you’re worried that your pet may be suffering from this condition, it’s best to take them to the vet for an examination.

 With little medical treatment available, most of the care required to rid your dog of anal sacs blockage can be undertaken at home.
-If you believe there is an issue with your dogs anal glands, seeking veterinary assistance should be the first thing you do.
-In order to prevent issues in the future, there are many things that you can do to treat dog anal glands at-home.
-Here's what you should know.
+To prevent issues in the future, there are also things you can do to treat dog anal glands by yourself.